71 Jobs for People with BPD

 Truck Driver

-What People with BPD Say About Work
+What People with BPD Say About BPD and Work

 Not sure what kind of job would work best for you, your unique personality and your BPD symptoms?
 Here are some comments from others with borderline personality disorder about their jobs, needs and preferences.
 Of course, we’re all different (even if we share a diagnosis), but maybe one of these comments will inspire you or help you self-reflect!